 Any student pursuing a degree in Radio, Television & Digital Communication has to check out Georgia Southern University.
 Students who delight in a more relaxed life will appreciate the school's location in the small town of Statesboro, Georgia.

 Any student pursuing a degree in Radio, Television & Digital Communication has to check out Clark Atlanta University.
-With 87 undergraduates, digital communication is quite a popular major at Clark Atlanta University.
+20.2% of undergrads at Clark Atlanta University are digital communication students.
 Positioned in Atlanta, Georgia, this college is a sound final choice for students who enjoy the thrill of a major city.